 Flu vs. Common Cold Symptoms Checklist

-When your little one isn’t feeling well, it can be hard to know if it’s a common cold or something more serious like the flu.
-This quick checklist helps you spot the differences between cold and flu symptoms, so you can take the right steps for care and comfort.
+When your child isn’t feeling well, it can be hard to tell if it’s a common cold or something more serious, like the flu.
+This quick checklist helps you spot the differences between cold and flu symptoms so you can take the proper steps for care and comfort.

 Common Symptoms at a Glance